peterlinlin/nodephotowebsite/README.md

 This build uses Express and Node to make a more dynamic website.
 Currently, for the photo gallery, it uses Amazon s3  buckets to host images.

-I am currently trying to migrate this to AWS.
+I am currently trying to migrate this to AWS and have video integration (from streamable).